anyproto/any-sync-dockercompose/README.md

-# test stand (self-host) in docker-compose
-self-host for any-sync
+# Docker-compose for any-sync
-intended for review and testing
+Self-host for any-sync, designed for review and testing purposes.
 > [!IMPORTANT]
 > please don't use it for production!

-## prepare
+## Prepare
-* Creation of personal access token, instruction:
+* Create a personal access token:
   * go to https://github.com/settings/tokens/
   * push "generate new token (classic)" minimal permissions "read:packages"